vivliostyle/vivliostyle.org/docs/api.md

 const config = {
   title: "My printed page",
-  printCallback: iframeWin => iframeWin.print() // optional: only needed if calling something other than window.print() for printing.
+  printCallback: (iframeWin) => iframeWin.print(), // optional: only needed if calling something other than window.print() for printing.
 };

 printHTML(htmlDoc, config);